makersacademy/student-directory/09_adding_interactive_menu.md

 [Back to README](README.md)

 Right now our script is interactive, that is, it asks for the user input and prints it back.
-Later in this tutorial we'll add more sophisticated functionality: saving data to a file and loading it back, showing information about a particular student, displaying aggregates, etc. Let's start by creating an interactive menu that will ask the user what to do.
+Later in this tutorial we'll add more sophisticated functionality: saving data to a file and loading it back, showing information about a particular student, etc. Let's start by creating an interactive menu that will ask the user what to do.

-Every time you want to write a piece of code, describe how it works to yourself or your pairing partner in plain English.
+Every time you want to write a piece of code, describe how it works to yourself, your pairing partner (or even your [teddy bear](http://blog.adrianbolboaca.ro/2012/12/teddy-bear-pair-programming/)/[rubber duck](http://c2.com/cgi/wiki?RubberDucking)/[cat](http://i0.wp.com/agilescout.com/wp-content/uploads/2011/06/agile-pair-programming-cat-computer.jpg?w=800)) in plain English.
 It often helps to understand what your code needs to do, saving you lots of time.

 So let's talk through how our interactive menu will work in the first place.
 Firstly, we'll need to show the user a list of possible options.
 If the user doesn't know what our program can do, how could he or she make a choice?
 For example, right now our program can input the list of students from the keyboard and print them on the screen.